qbrilliance/qristal-core/docs/md/parametrization.md

 my_sim = qristal.core.session()

 #Define settings
-my_sim.init()
 my_sim.qn = 2
 my_sim.sn = 1000
-my_sim.parameter_list = params_list
+my_sim.circuit_parameters = params_list
-my_sim.calc_jacobian = True
+my_sim.calc_gradients = True
-my_sim.ir_target = circuit
+my_sim.irtarget = circuit

 print("About to run circuit...") my_sim.run()
 print("Ran successfully!")
 ```

-In the above example, we assign the runtime values of `params` to the `parameter_list` property of the executor, and tell it to calculate gradients as well by setting the `calc_jacobian` property to `True`.
+In the above example, we assign the runtime values of `params` to the `circuit_parameters` property of the executor, and tell it to calculate gradients as well by setting the `calc_gradients` property to `True`.

-**NB**: This will set the properties for all circuits being simulated with this `session` object, so when setting the parameters and enabling/disabling gradient calculations for multiple circuits in C++, ensure it is passed in the correct format using the properties `parameter_vectors` and `calc_jacobians`.
+**NB**: This will set the properties for all circuits being simulated with this `session` object, so when setting the parameters and enabling/disabling gradient calculations for multiple circuits in C++, ensure it is passed in the correct format using the properties `circuit_parameters` and `calc_gradients`.

 Finally, we execute the circuit by invoking `my_sim.run()`.
-This populates the output fields of the executor; the ones we are interested in for now are the `out_counts` and `out_prob_jacobians`, which contain the output counts for each bitstring and the output probability jacobian (with respect to the runtime parameters) respectively.
+This populates the output fields of the executor; the ones we are interested in for now are the `all_bitstring_counts` and `all_bitstring_probability_gradients`, which contain the output counts for each bitstring and the output probability jacobian (with respect to the runtime parameters) respectively.

 ### Obtaining results